 "They’re charging us X for their tool; why can’t we just build it in-house?”
 The pointy-haired boss bizarrely then expects the software team to build something similar to Google in six months.
 This should include testing, support framework and documentation.
 It usually transpires that PH boss is maths-illiterate and is driven by personal glory of "having written" a new and essential tool in the business' arsenal of warding off those pesky competitors.
 Upon failure of this initiative, PH-boss joins the competition based on the perceived success of said "new tool".

 They are using Ruby, why are we still using PHP?

-This was an actual conversation I had once.
-A Pointy-Haired Boss of ours had a mate in the competion who told him their tech was far better than our tech.
-He implied that we should consider switching the 95%-complete product from PHP to Ruby, because "it took the competition only a week to build the same thing".
-This sort of knee-jerk based on FOMO ("fear of missing out") is common among the young and irational generation who stare all day at their mobile telephones.
-You would not expect this in a functioning business.
+This was an actual conversation I once had.
+A Pointy-Haired Boss had a mate in the competition who told him their tech was far better than our tech.
+He implied that we should consider switching our 95%-complete product from PHP to Ruby, because "it took the competition only a week to build the same thing".
+This sort of knee-jerk based on FOMO ("fear of missing out") is common among the young and irrational generation who stare all day at their mobile telephones and who feed off the latest crazes.